David A. Unger: Early career

 Unger began his career at Propaganda Films, a division of PolyGram, where he nurtured the careers of directors David Fincher, Michael Bay, Antoine Fuqua, and Mark Romanek among others.
 He developed award-winning commercial projects for Coca-Cola, Levi's and Nike as well as music videos for artists such as Madonna, The Rolling Stones and U2.

 At the age of 27 Unger was chosen for The Hollywood Reporter's Annual "Next Gen" special issue, which lists "the city's best and brightest individuals – 35 men and women, age 35 and under, poised to become the entertainment industry's future leaders."
 He was recognized by Fade In magazine as one of their "Top 100 People in Hollywood You Need to Know."

 Unger was a vice-president and talent agent at International Creative Management for 15 years.
 At ICM, he represented actors, directors and writers as well as advised the agency's branding and film financing groups.
 In October 2012, ICM became ICM Partners and in January 2013.
 Unger became the first ICM agent to join former ICM Chairman Jeff Berg at Berg's newly-founded agency, Resolution.
 Unger served as talent and literary agent at Resolution and he was a member of Resolution's Media Finance Group for two years.

 In February 2015 Unger, as Co-Chief Executive Officer and Partner, formed Three Six Zero Entertainment, a full service management company that represented actors, directors and writers in the film, television, and digital industries.
 The company offered branding and financial services to clients and operated in partnership with Jay-Z's Roc Nation.

 Film production

 Unger is known for representing international talent, often successfully transforming local language stars into global stars.
+Unger steered the career of Michelle Yeoh in winning dozens of Best Actor awards for her performance in 2022’s Everything Everywhere All at Once including the Golden Globe, Screen Actors Guild and the Academy Award Oscar.
 He is credited with resurrecting the career of Mickey Rourke, who thanked Unger in his Best Actor-winning speeches for his role in The Wrestler at the BAFTA Awards and the Golden Globe Awards.